wqshmzh/CANet-CZSL/README.md

    ```

 2. Open **test.py**, you have to specify some arguments before running this code: **args.dataset**, **args.data_root**, and **device** in lines 31-34.
 3. Run this code.
+If you run the code for the first time, you will get a file **resnet18_feature_vectors.t7** in each dataset folder.
+This file contains visual embeddings of all images extracted by resnet-18 without any image augmentation.
 You will get exactly the same results reported in the paper.

    UT-Zappos50K:
    <p>